 Describe specifically those interdepartmental resources required to conduct a study.
 Examples of departments frequently providing services for clinical research include: nursing service, hospital pharmacists, surgical pathology, laboratory technologists, radiology technologists, operating room site.
 The authorized administrator of that department should be contacted to determine feasibility of making such resources available in the manner required by the protocol.
-An agreement confirming such arrangements should be documented by a letter of agreement for the IRB file or by completion of the Clinical Trial Center Feasibility process (for industry-sponsored or PI-initiated studies), to be added as appendices to the IRB application.
+An agreement confirming such arrangements should be documented by a letter of agreement for the IRB file or by completion of the Clinical Trial Center Feasibility process.

 The protocol should reference only key literature.
 Such references might provide background information on related in vitro studies, animal and/or human studies, as well as documentation of the rationale and of methods selected.

 Prepare recruitment materials (including phone scripts, posters, and advertisements) as needed, and informed consent documents (including assents for minors and decisionally impaired adults).
 To avoid excessive translation costs, translated consent documents may wait until the English version has been approved.

 Study Advertisement Materials

 Since advertising (classified, display, posters, videos, television/radio commercials, etc.) is a method of recruitment and an extension of the informed consent process, the IRB reviews the information contained in the advertisement to determine that adequate protection is afforded in recruiting subjects.